HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 # Wildlife-Behavior-Classification
-Development and application of statistical and machine learning techniques in carnivore behavior studies
+Showing my works in development and application of statistical and machine learning techniques in carnivore behavior studies

 ## Abstract